 - Health Hazard Evaluations: Noise and Hearing Loss, 1986-1997 (PDF).
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-106, (1998, November).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-106, (November 1998).
 Presents summaries, by industry, of different health hazard evaluations performed for exposures to noise.

 - Industrial Noise Control Manual.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 79-117, (1978, December).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 79-117, (December 1978).
 Contains essential information about noise control technology, as well as a collection of 61 case histories describing successful noise control projects.

 - Case studies.
 Health and Safety Executive (HSE), United Kingdom.
 Extensive index of noise control case studies from HSE.

-- Occupational Noise-Induced Hearing Loss in Australia - Overcoming barriers to effective noise control and hearing loss prevention (PDF).
-Safe Work Australia, (2010, August).
+- Occupational Noise-Induced Hearing Loss in Australia - Overcoming barriers to effective noise control and hearing loss prevention.
+Safe Work Australia, (August 2010).

 - Buy-Quiet Process Roadmap.
 EARLAB, National Aeronautics and Space Administration (NASA) Auditory Demonstration Laboratory.